thegetty/quire/.github/PULL_REQUEST_TEMPLATE/pull_request_bugfix.md

 Thank you for your proposed bug fix and for contributing to Quire!
+Please complete the form below to submit your pull request for review.

-## Checklist
+### Checklist

 Put an `x` next to the boxes that apply.